 Which programs and projects are safety-related and should be funded by the $850 million disallowance adopted in D.15-04-024.

-Consistent with the Second Amended Scoping Memo, this decision resolves issues 1–26.
+Consistent with the Second Amended Scoping Memo, this Decision resolves issues 1–26.

 The Second Amended Scoping Memo had contemplated resolving Issue 27 in a separate decision so that parties could address the prioritization of safety-related programs and projects once an authorized revenue requirement is adopted.
 Based on the determination in this proceeding that there will be more than $850 million in safety-related spending in this Rate Case Cycle, we seek parties’ comments on whether a separate decision is in fact necessary, or whether Issue 27 may be resolved in this Decision.